Hi. My name is Rozanne and I have been trying to figure out this about page since January 2009, when I first created this blog.

 I love supporting other parents on their own high seas and jungle journeys with their families.

-I also love the unknown, the pockets of space where “the six impossibilities before breakfast” live, the place before the comfort of bearings and firm footing.
+I also love the unknown, the pockets of space where “the six impossibilities before breakfast” live (more like seven), the in-between place before the comfort of bearings and firm footing.

-Welcome to my blog – my universe of maps and guides to parenting, education, and how to continue to love the world.
+Welcome to my blog – I know very old school, the blog, but it’s my universe of maps and guides to parenting, education, and how to continue to love the world.